The Bounds of Algorithmic Collusion; $Q$-learning, Gradient Learning, and the Folk Theorem: Proofs

 We prove the above inequality by obtaining, for each player $i$, a lower bound for the right-hand side (RHS), an upper bound for the left-hand side (LHS), and then comparing the bounds.
 We are therefore going to fix now an $i$ and show that for this $i$ it holds

-Before proceeding, we warn the reader that this proof is quite technical, in the sense that we expand and re-elaborate equations in non-intuitive ways.
-To facilitate this operation to the reader, we often name recurrent terms of our equations, we therefore are going to define $B_i^{(1)}(\pi), B_i^{(2)}(\pi), \dots{}, T_i^{(1)}(\pi), \dots{}$ and similar notation.
+In the following, we expand and re-elaborate equations in non-intuitive ways.
+To facilitate this operation, we often name recurrent terms of our equations, we therefore are going to define $B_i^{(1)}(\pi), B_i^{(2)}(\pi), \dots{}, T_i^{(1)}(\pi), \dots{}$ and similar notation.